mtumilowicz/kotlin-spring-oauth2-authorization-server/README.md

 ## oauth2
 * delegated authorization
     * how can I allow an app to access my data without necessarily giving it my password?
-    * is the ability of an external app to access resources
+    * authorization is the ability of an external app to access resources
     * example: Spotify trying to access your facebook friends list to import it into Spotify
-* analogy
-    * pick up the books or ask a friend to collect them for me
-    * when my friend asks for my order, the lady from the shop calls me to confirm I’ve sent someone to fetch my books
-    * after my confirmation, my friend collects the package and brings it to me later in the day
-    * books are the resources
-        * I’m the user (resource owner)
-        * my friend that picks them up for me is the client
-        * the lady selling the books is the authorization server
-        * observe that to grant permission to my friend (client) to collect the books (resources), the lady (authorization server) selling the books calls me (user) directly
 * implementations: Keycloak or Okta
 * defines four roles:
     * Resource Owner